omgimanerd/gulp-pdflatex2/README.md

 ## Options
 - `cliOptions`: optional, pass an additional array of command line options to the `pdflatex` invocation.
-Be aware that this package by default specifies `-file-line-error`, `-halt-on-error`, and `-output-directory`.
+Be aware that this package by default specifies `-file-line-error`, `-halt-on-error`, `-interaction=nonstopmode` and `-output-directory`.
 Overwriting these manually will result in unexpected behavior.
 - `keepIntermediateFiles`: optional, pass a directory, relative to the path of the gulpfile for the intermediate `.aux`, `.log`, `.toc`, and other miscellaneous files to be stored in.